JC-ut0/Custom-File-System/README.md

 PS: There are some helper functions in `helper.h` and `helper.c` because `mkfs.c `and a1fs.c both use them.

-Basic Information:
+# Basic Information:
--All file/directory are empty when created.(i.e. size 0)
+- All file/directory are empty when created.(i.e. size 0)
--All file/directory do not have direct pointer: if a file/directory is not empty, it can have up to one indirect extent -The indirect extent is stored as "extents" inside inode, its length is fixed to be 1. containing up to 512 direct extents -The data are consistent: All data blocks of a file/directory except the last data block, is filled with data.
+- All file/directory do not have direct pointer: if a file/directory is not empty, it can have up to one indirect extent
+- The indirect extent is stored as "extents" inside inode, its length is fixed to be 1. containing up to 512 direct extents
+- The data are consistent: All data blocks of a file/directory except the last data block, is filled with data.
--The first inode in inode table is preserved for error handle.
+- The first inode in inode table is preserved for error handle.
 The second inode is inode of root.
--No valid dentry has inode number 0.
+- No valid dentry has inode number 0.
--Inode.blocks count all blocks used by this inode(including indirect block).
+- Inode.blocks count all blocks used by this inode(including indirect block).
--Block bitmap start from superblock, so first few blocks should be set already when formatting.
+- Block bitmap start from superblock, so first few blocks should be set already when formatting.
--The file system at least need 4 blocks to be initialized
+- The file system at least need 4 blocks to be initialized

 # Mount the File System:
 ```bash